huihuiyihan/dtkocher.github.io/_posts/2016-02-01-keys-to-the-kingdom-from-angular1-to-2.md

 ```

 What to notice here are:

   + We added a scope taskIndex that needs to be passed in.
-This will allow the Subtask directive to know the task it is under
+This will allow the Subtask directive to know the index of the task it is under.
-  index.
-For more information the options for scope variables being passed in are:
+  For more information about the options for scope variables being passed:
     * `=` - This is a two way binding between both the parent and child directive.
 So when the value changes in one directive
     it changes in both.
 A ng-modle most always be passed in these cases.
     * `&` - This is used to bind a parent directive's method to the child directive.
     * `@` - This is a one way binding between the parent directive and child directive.
 When the parent directive changes
     it changes the child directive but not visa versa.
-An expression must be passed in these cases - `{{}}`.
+An expression must be passed in these cases.
   + We added a `require: '^tasks'` property to the directive.
 This forces the directive to be a child of the Tasks directive.
 It
   also gives access in the link function to the Tasks controller.
   + In the link function we added the ability to remove a subtask and when there are no more we call the Tasks directive